qschweitzer/POWERSHELL-REST-API/README.md

 Use **Invoke-PRCommand** function and the API will be alive.
 By default API will start from http://localhost:8000

-You can change API port and API Modules location:
+You can change API port, API Modules location and custom stop action to kill it:

-> Invoke-PRCommand -APIPort \<yourport> -ModulesPath "..\Modules"
+> Invoke-PRCommand -APIPort \<yourport> -ModulesPath "..\Modules" -StopAction kill

 ### Use API
 To use the API, simply do a query to http://localhost:8000/<actionverb>/param1/param2 for example.